Skip to contents

 )

-Below is the definition of a question with all possible parameters, which we explain below.
+Below is the definition of a simple style question with all possible parameters, which we explain below.

 qc <- qc |>